dpshorten/CoTETE.jl/README.md

 [Install Julia](https://julialang.org/downloads/)

-Clone this repo (make sure to include the --recurse-submodules flag so that the modified nearest neighbors package gets included).
+Clone this repo (make sure to include the --recurse-submodules flag so that the modified nearest neighbours package gets included).

 ```console